Rysanlos/steamfriends.info/README.md

 Remove the index.html, to connect to your site type example.com/login in the adress bar

+You can loop trough all the members by executing php crontab/GetFriendList.php without parameter (don't use it in a cronjob except if you use it for a single account or two, otherwise a while loop would be better)

 # Credits

 All credit goes to [Xyleme](https://steamcommunity.com/profiles/76561197960288870) for making the code and [Rysanlos](https://steamcommunity.com/profiles/76561198026039547) for maintaining it during 7 years